 The quarterly WWHA Journal is one of several benefits enjoyed by members of the Wild West History Association.
 Each edition informs and enlightens readers across the world with scholarly articles by leading researchers and authorities of America's Old West.
 Some of these works appear years before their book publications, making each issue of the Journal a valuable resource not to be missed.
 We are proud to present selected articles here.

-As each new Journal is released, an article from a previous edition will appear on this page.
+As a new Journal is released, an article from a previous edition will appear on this page.

 Billy the Kid Death Scene: Reviewing Ballistic Evidence by James A. Bailey and Margaret B. Bailey